18alba1/sem3/README.md

 # Seminar 3

-The code and diagrams were made in collaboration with Alexander Ohlsson, Alexander Barhado and Dante Nilsson.
+The code and diagrams were made in collaboration with Alexander Ohlsson (Aleohl377), Alexander Barhado (18alba1) and Dante Nilsson (McPantsSenior).

 ## Package Diagram